jarecoo/practice/notes.md

     Warte nur, balde
     Ruhest du auch.
     ```
+-  _Leisure_, W. H. Davies
+    ```
+    What is this life if, full of care,
+    We have no time to stand and stare.
+    No time to stand beneath the boughs
+    And stare as long as sheep or cows.
+    No time to see, when woods we pass,
+    Where squirrels hide their nuts in grass.
+    No time to see, in broad daylight,
+    Streams full of stars, like skies at night.
+    No time to turn at Beauty's glance,
+    And watch her feet, how they can dance.
+    No time to wait till her mouth can
+    Enrich that smile her eyes began.
+    A poor life this if, full of care,
+    We have no time to stand and stare.
+    ```

 ### Live Life with Purpose - Find Your Meaning (See above Top 3)
 - “First tell yourself what kind of person you want to be, then do what you have to do” -Epictetus, Discourses, 3.23.1-2a The Daily Stoic, p.136.
 Loving yourself helps you gain a sense of who you are and who you want to be, which must come before you can find your meaning and purpose in life.
 I think if you try living a purpose without knowing yourself (i.e. your wants and drives), this will just cause stress.